Spin Relaxometry with Solid-State Defects: Theory, Platforms, and Applications: Spin-defect relaxometry platforms

-In most room-temperature relaxometry experiments, the NV is treated as an effective two-level system (e.g., $\{\ket{0},\ket{-1}\}$) whose population relaxation is driven primarily by transverse magnetic noise.
-However, there are important regimes where this simplification fails or requires care.
-Strain and off-axis magnetic fields can mix the $m_s=\pm1$ manifold, and hyperfine interactions split each transition into multiple lines.
-Near level anticrossings (especially near the ground-state level anticrossing), mixing with nuclear spins can strongly modify relaxation pathways and enable nuclear-frequency cross-relaxation \cite{wood2017microwave,broadway2018quantum,allert2022advances,du2024single}.

-We aim to serve two audiences at once: (i) readers who want a practical experimental playbook, and (ii) readers who want a clear, quantitative link between a measured decay constant and a physical noise source.
-In the remainder of this review, we first introduce the main spin–relaxometry platforms, covering different quantum sensors and experimental hardware architectures.
-We then develop the theoretical framework for spin relaxation experiments, linking changes in the relaxation rate to the underlying magnetic-noise spectrum and highlighting the role of spectral filter functions and cross-relaxometry \cite{degen2017quantum,barry2020sensitivity,mzyk2022relaxometry}.
-Next, we discuss applications of spin relaxometry in both physical science and life science, emphasizing recent advances in quantum materials, transport, superconductivity, nano-/micro-NMR, and biological/chemical sensing.
-Finally, we conclude with an outlook on both challenges and future opportunities, including quantitative inversion of $S(\omega)$, standardization and uncertainty quantification, and prospects for new sensor materials and device architectures.

-\section{3.
-Spin-defect relaxometry platforms}
+\section{Spin-defect relaxometry platforms}

 Solid-state spin defects are point defects in crystals that possess a paramagnetic spin state and can be interrogated optically.
-Crucially, many solid-state defects function at room temperature and can convert magnetic noise into optical fluorescence signals (Fig.~1a), enabling highly sensitive, non-invasive measurements with nanometer-scale resolution.
+Crucially, many solid-state defects function at room temperature and can convert magnetic noise into optical fluorescence signals, enabling highly sensitive, non-invasive measurements with nanometer-scale resolution.
 Below, we briefly survey the main solid-state spin-defect platforms used for relaxometry, namely diamond NV centers, spin defects in hexagonal boron nitride (hBN), defects in silicon carbide (SiC), and emerging new platforms, emphasizing what each enables experimentally and what limitations typically dominate.
+Table \ref{tab:platforms} summarizes defect creation types and typical spin parameters across representative relaxometry platforms.

+We note that relaxation of a spin probe is well established for nuclear spins (NMR $T_1$/$T_2$ and field-cycling NMRD~\cite{kimmich2004field}), muons ($\mu$SR~\cite{hillier2022muon}), and electron spins (pulsed ESR~\cite{schweiger2001principles}), but these are bulk, large-volume, and sometimes high-field measurements.
+Defect-based relaxometry, which is the scope of this review, targets the local magnetic-noise spectrum at the nanoscale. ~\cite{degen2017quantum,casola2018probing}.
+It is complementary to these bulk techniques, trading quantitative robustness for nanoscale resolution, detection volumes, and room-temperature operation ~\cite{mzyk2022relaxometry,du2024single}.
+Figure~\ref{fig:landscape} situates defect-based relaxometry among these complementary probes, mapping the accessible length scales and fluctuation frequencies and highlighting the nanoscale, room-temperature regime that motivates this review.

-\subsection{3.1 Diamond NV Centers}
+\subsection{Diamond NV Centers}